iliachry/iliachry.github.io/pages/about.md

 ## Fun Facts

-- ☕ I run on Coke Zero, Freddo Espresso and the occasional deadline-induced adrenaline rush
+- ☕ I run on Coke Zero, Freddo Espresso, and the occasional deadline-induced adrenaline rush
 - 🎮 I once convinced military generals that VR training was revolutionary (spoiler: it was)
 - 🌊 I'm building digital twins for water systems because even H2O deserves a virtual counterpart
 - 🏛️ Based in Peraia, Thessaloniki – Where I debug code with a view of the Thermaikos Gulf (because even virtual reality needs a real reality backup)

 ## Looking Forward

 Currently expanding Metatopia across Greece and Cyprus while advancing my PhD research.
-Always interested in collaborating on projects that push the boundaries of what's possible with VR, AR, and emerging technologies.
+Always interested in collaborating on projects that push the boundaries of what's possible with XR and emerging technologies.

 **Ready to build the future together?** [Let's connect!](/contact)